Sublet & Assignment

 When the original tenant moves out of their rental unit and allows someone (the sub-tenant) to have exclusive occupancy of their rental unit and pay the rent for part of the term of the tenancy agreement, it is considered a sublet.

-In this situation, a new tenancy agreement (a sublease), must be signed by both the original tenant and the sub-tenant.
+In this situation, a new tenancy agreement (a sublease agreement), must be signed by both the original tenant and the sub-tenant.
 The original tenant then becomes the sub-tenant’s landlord – both this relationship and the one with the original landlord involve enforceable rights and responsibilities.
 The sub-tenant only has the same rights and obligations outlined in the original tenancy agreement – the agreement with the sub-tenant cannot contradict the original tenancy agreement.
 There is no contractual relationship between the original landlord and the sub-tenant.

 When the original tenant finds someone to take over the tenancy agreement – usually to get out of a fixed-term tenancy early or when transferring ownership of a manufactured home.
 In these cases, the new tenant assumes all of the rights and responsibilities under the original tenancy agreement – unless the landlord and new tenant agree to new terms or a sign a new agreement.